ctrueden/ctrueden.github.io/_pages/deus/SessionMon02.md

 They stop at the dorm, and Bryce comes out with a little robo-dog.
 Then everyone heads back to the Great Forest.
 Bryce attempts to work some techno-wizardry to keep them concealed on their way there, as it's imperative that they are not followed.
 It seems to work, so they begin their circuitous route through the arboretum.

-Thorpe activates ((NPCMoss|Willam Moss))'s hidden portal, and they all file into a round, natural-looking chamber of wood with two chairs, both occupied.
+Thorpe activates [Willam Moss](NPCMoss)'s hidden portal, and they all file into a round, natural-looking chamber of wood with two chairs, both occupied.
 One is a rumpled-looking brown-haired man, and the other is a pale woman in a long black dress, wearing heavy black makeup.

 Moss appears startled, and stands to meet them.
 "That'll be all for now, Angelique," he says, and the woman disappears.
 Moss refuses to answer the ghost's questions about who and/or what the woman is.